By Stephani Martinell Eaton

 Arnold Adoff—noted anthologist, poet, and author—died on May 7 at home in Yellow Springs, Ohio surrounded by family after a brief illness.
 He was 85.

 Obituary: Arnold Adoff from Publishers Weekly by Shannon Maughan.
-Peek: “Children’s poet, author, and anthologist Arnold Adoff, widely noted for his inventive poetry style and for depicting African American experiences in his work, died on May 7 at his home in Yellow Springs,
+Peek: “Children’s poet, author, and anthologist Arnold Adoff, widely noted for his inventive poetry style and for depicting African American experiences in his work,

 Continue Reading In Memory: Arnold Adoff »